awolden/brakes/README.md

   - **circuitClosed**: Event fired when circuit is closed
   - **circuitOpen**: Event fired when circuit is open
   - **snapshot**: Event fired on stats snapshot
+  - **healthCheckFailed**: Event fired on failure of each health check execution

 ## Configuration
   Available configuration options.